isomerpages/moe-damaisec/_information/Parents/Financial Matters.md

 **The Straits Times School Pocket Money Fund (STSPMF)**

-The Straits Times provides school pocket money to students from low-income families to help them with school-related expenses.
-Information and eligibility criteria can be found in the [STSPMF](https://www.spmf.org.sg/primary-secondary-students) website.
+The Straits Times provides school pocket money to students from low-income families to help them with school-related expenses.&nbsp; Information and eligibility criteria can be found in the&nbsp;[STSPMF](https://www.spmf.org.sg/primary-secondary-students)&nbsp;website.
 Application is open in August and application forms can be obtained from the General Office.